flexmonster/react-native-flexmonster/README.md

 ## License

-The Flexmonster React Native wrapper is released as an MIT-licensed (free and open-source) add-on to Flexmonster Pivot.
+The Flexmonster React Native wrapper is distributed under the terms and conditions of the Flexmonster Software License Agreement: [https://www.flexmonster.com/software-license-agreement/](https://www.flexmonster.com/software-license-agreement/?r=wrap).

-To learn about Flexmonster Pivot licenses, visit the [Flexmonster licensing page](https://www.flexmonster.com/pivot-table-editions-and-pricing?r=wrap).
-If you want to test our product, we provide a 30-day free trial.
+Flexmonster offers a 30-day free trial so you can evaluate our product.
+Pricing for commercial license models can be found on the [Flexmonster pricing page](https://www.flexmonster.com/pivot-table-editions-and-pricing?/r=wrap).

-If you need any help with your license, fill out our [Contact form](https://www.flexmonster.com/contact-our-team?r=wrap), and we will get in touch with you.
+If you need any help with your license, fill out our [Contact form](https://www.flexmonster.com/contact-our-team/?r=wrap), and we will get in touch with you.

 ## Social media

 Follow us on social media and stay updated on our development process!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/company/flexmonster) [![YouTube](https://img.shields.io/badge/YouTube-red?style=for-the-badge&logo=youtube&logoColor=white)](https://youtube.com/user/FlexMonsterPivot) [![Twitter](https://img.shields.io/badge/Twitter-blue?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/flexmonster)